JavascriptLearner815/horsey-bot/CODE_OF_CONDUCT.md

 representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+Project spaces include:

+* Contributing to issues, pull requests, discussions, commits, etc. on this GitHub repository
+* Visiting the documentation site
+* Using the information in the wiki FAQ
+* Using the bot itself on Discord

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be